Table of Contents

 Interpolation Settings

 We saw above that inter-stage variables, the outputs from a vertex shader, are interpolated when passed to the fragment shader.
-There are 2 sets of settings that can be changed for how the interpolation happens.
-Setting them to anything other than the defaults is not extremely common but there are use cases which will be covered in other articles.
+There are 2 sets of settings that can modify the behavior - interpolation type, and interpolation sampling.
+Setting them to anything other than the defaults is not too common, but there are use cases which will be covered in other articles.

 Interpolation type: